-St. John is part of the US Virgin Islands and a popular destination for yacht charters.
-Charter guests enjoy visiting St. John for its natural wonders, including 35+ beaches and a national park.
+St. John is part of the US Virgin Islands and a popular destination for luxury yacht charters.
+St John yacht charter guests enjoy visiting St. John for its natural wonders, including 35+ beaches and a national park.

 Present-day St. John is known as the “Beverly Hills” of the Caribbean, an exclusive yacht charter destination with breathtaking beaches, lush coastal land, and world-famous coral reefs.
 Much of St. John’s natural wonders are preserved in a vast National Park that covers two-thirds of the island.
 Spas, hiking, water sports, and shopping are just some of the activities that make St. John a wonderful addition to your Virgin Islands yacht charter itinerary.

-St John Yacht Charters – Things to See and Do
+St John Yacht Charters – Things to See & Do

 St John is definitely worth visiting while on your yacht charter in the Virgin Islands.
 Make sure to visit these places:

 Cruz Bay is the main town on St. John and your gateway to all that the island has to offer.
 Located on St. John’s west coast, Cruz Bay offers fine dining, culture, and attractions.
 Enjoy the unique shops at Mongoose Junction, perfect for purchasing island specialties, enjoying a cocktail at one of its bars, or stroll through its galleries.
 Explore the island’s art and history at the Elaine Ione Sprauve Library and Museum.
 Cruz Bay is also home to the Virgin Islands National Park Visitor Center.

 Virgin Islands National Park